-Dr Ian Robertson is an internationally recognised LEGAL SPECIALIST ON THE SUBJECT OF ANIMALS, WELFARE and the LAW.
+Dr Ian Robertson is an internationally recognised LEGAL SPECIALIST ON THE SUBJECT OF ANIMAL LAW.
+His professional expertise and activities address a broad range of subjects involving animals including, for example, animal welfare, biosecurity, food safety, and trade.

-His wider roles include being the DIRECTOR of International Animal Law, a BOARD MEMBER of selected non-government organisations and regulatory bodies (e.g. the Veterinary Council of New Zealand, and the International Association of Human-Animal Interaction Organizations), and an external associate of the OIE (World Animal Health Organisation, New Zealand Collaboration Centre).
+His wider roles include being the DIRECTOR of International Animal Law, past and present roles as a BOARD MEMBER of selected non-government organisations and regulatory bodies (including the Veterinary Council of New Zealand, and the International Association of Human-Animal Interaction Organizations), and position as an external associate of the OIE (World Animal Health Organisation, New Zealand Collaboration Centre).
 He is also a LAW LECTURER and PUBLISHED AUTHOR on the subject of animals, welfare and the law.

 With Ian's experience regarding government and prosecution decisions, his firsthand insights as to the power role of politics, and the impact of courtroom outcomes on the lives of animals and their owners, Ian has taken the sometimes misunderstood and potentially controversial stand in being LEGAL DEFENSE COUNSEL and PRINCIPAL of GUARDIANZ LAWYERS AND CONSULTANTS (www.guardianz.co.nz).
-This specialty law practice provides consultancy and legal services on a diverse range of matters involving animal law, biosecurity, and food safety.
-Guardianz reflects Ian’s dedication to advancing the standards of animal welfare on the basis that “there’s an inseparable connection between people, animals, and their shared planet” and that “there are few things more troubling for everyone involved, than a State appointed decision-maker who fails to comply with the law they profess to uphold”.
-Guardianz reflects Ian’s commitment to ensuring that all stakeholders - which includes animals, people and organisations - are fairly, knowledgeably and expertly represented.
-To Ian, “that’s fair, that’s right, and that’s what’s expected of real justice”
+This specialty law practice provides a broad range of consultancy and legal services on animal-related issues.

 "There are only a handful of people in the world who have been trained in both law and veterinary science.
 This gives Dr Robertson the advantage of being able to combine practical veterinary experience with his training as a lawyer, and provide realistic insights from two of the key disciplines affecting how the law deals with animals".